Small business loans

 - Line of credit.
-This flexible option allows you to access a revolving line of credit as necessity dictates.
-You can draw on your account balance up to an approved limit, and you only need to pay back the money you borrow (plus fees and interest) rather than the entire approved amount.
-A line of credit is worth considering if you need to better manage your cash flow or cover an unexpected expense.
+You can get access to a revolving line of credit and draw on your account balance up to an approved limit.
+You only need to pay back the money you borrow (plus fees and interest) rather than the entire approved amount.
+A business line of credit is worth considering if you need to better manage your cash flow or cover an unexpected expense.

 - Invoice financing.
 Instead of waiting weeks or months for your invoices to be paid, invoice financing allows you to use outstanding invoices to provide cash flow for your business.
 When you generate an invoice, you can sell it to an invoice financing company, which pays a large percentage of the invoice amount straight away and keeps a small percentage as payment for itself.

 Compare invoice financing products